kestra-io/docs/content/blogs/2024-06-06-realtime-triggers.md

   image: "smantri"
 ---

-Kestra introduced **Realtime Triggers** in their 0.17.0 release.
-Realtime triggers is a powerful feature using which you can immediately react to events without waiting for a certain duration or for accumulating certain number of events.
-With this feature, Kestra triggers an execution of the flow immediately with every incoming event.
-In this blog post, we will see a detailed example of how you can leverage realtime trigger in the real world scenario.
+Kestra 0.17.0 introduced the concept of **Realtime Triggers**, which allows you to react to events instantly without polling.
+With this feature, Kestra triggers the execution of a flow immediately for every incoming event.
+This post demonstrates how you can leverage real-time triggers in a real-world scenario.

 ## Need for Realtime Triggers

 Before 0.17.0 release, Kestra had support for Triggers only.
 Triggers in Kestra can listen to external events and start a workflow execution when the event occurs.
 Most of these triggers poll external systems for new events at regular intervals e.g. every second.
 This works well for data processing use cases.
 However, business-critical workflows often require reacting to events as they happen with millisecond latency and this is where Realtime Triggers come into play.

-At present, Kestra supports Realtime Triggers for most of the queuing systems like Apache Kafka, Apache Pulsar, AMQP queues (RabbitMQ), and MQTT.
-It also supports realtime triggers for cloud-based queuing services like AWS SQS, GCP Pub/Sub and Azure Eventhubs.
-Not only this, Kestra can now capture realtime events for change data capture using Debezium for MySQL, Postgres and SQLServer.
+Kestra supports Realtime Triggers for most of the queuing systems like Apache Kafka, Apache Pulsar, AMQP queues (RabbitMQ), and MQTT.
+It also supports Realtime Triggers for cloud-based queuing services like AWS SQS, GCP Pub/Sub and Azure Eventhubs.
+Kestra can also capture real-time events for change data capture using Debezium for MySQL, Postgres, and SQLServer.

 ## Using Realtime Triggers